jbiesiadaa/ufa-throwing-cmsacamp-2026/README.md

 ## Project Overview

 This project explores throwing and team performance patterns in the Ultimate Frisbee Association.
-The main goal is to understand what separates high-performing teams from the rest by analyzing scoring efficiency, turnover control, and overall playing style through data visualization and statistical analysis.
+The main goal is to understand what separates high-performing teams from the rest by analyzing scoring efficiency, turnover rate, and overall playing style through data visualization and statistical analysis.

 ## Julia's Report